Cor-Ina/CorinaMurg/README.md

 <br>
 <br>✔️ I created [Web for Everyone](https://webforeveryone.us), an initiative dedicated to teaching junior developers to actively embrace accessibility.
 The project is a
 beginner-friendly source of
-- articles on accessibility essentials;
+- articles on foundational concepts;
-- techniques to avoid common accessibility bugs in portfolio sites or projects.
+- techniques to avoid common accessibility bugs;
+- code examples.
 <br>

 ## 🛠 Languages and tools: